jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 if { ... }
 ```

 (This is pseudo code.
-A full `if` statement may have more parts.)
+A full `if` statement has more parts.)

-The following notation might be used for a clause:
+The following notation can be used for a clause:

 <img src="images/1.%20Commands%20Main%20Concepts.020.png" width="100" />

-An alternative might be, making it look like a nameless local function that you might pass a reference to, to the `if` statement:
+Another alternative looks like a nameless *local function* that you might pass a *reference* to, to the `if` statement:

 <img src="images/1.%20Commands%20Main%20Concepts.021.png" width="170" />

-So a clause might be expressed with:
+So a clause is expressed as:

 - a square
 - inside a diamond